LT-IntroToAI-SY2526/assignment6-part2-per4-AlexZ-0/a6_part2_writeup.md

 Based on your house price model, rank the four features from most important to least important.
 Explain how you determined this ranking.

 **YOUR ANSWER:**
-1. Most Important:
+1. Most Important: Square feet
-2.
+2. Bed room
-3.
+4. Bath room
-4. Least Important:
+5. Least Important: Age

 **Explanation:**
+This can be easily solved by looking at the coefficent for each of these factors.
+Square feet had the largest while age had the smllest coefficient